Madjakul/dotfiles/README.md

 ## [Oh My Posh](https://ohmyposh.dev/docs/installation/linux)

-I use as my prompt engine.
+I use Oh My Posh as my prompt engine.
 You can change this to your preferred prompt engine.

 ### Relevant Files